Tame your knee-jerk reaction.

-The correct solution can also be painful.
-More times than I care to admit, the pragmatic solution really is a “nuclear option”: a complete reinstall of the operating system itself.
-I call it a “pragmatic” solution because while it sounds incredibly painful — and I’m not saying it isn’t — in many situations, it’s often significantly less painful than trying this and that over and over again without success, only making matters worse along the way.
+Yes, the correct solution can also be painful.
+More times than I care to admit, the pragmatic solution really is the “nuclear option”: a complete reinstall of the operating system itself.
+I call it a “pragmatic” solution because while it sounds painful — and I’m not saying it isn’t — in many situations, it’s often significantly less painful than trying this and that repeatedly without success, only making matters worse along the way.

 The difference between simple and nuclear?
 Doing the research to understand the options at hand.
 More often than not, the solution is somewhere in between.

 In the case of the person I was helping, it might even be both.
 The problem bringing them to me was indeed solved by a simple checkbox.
 This resolved the pressing issue at hand quickly.

 My advice for the other things that came up?
 “You know, if this were my machine, I’d back up, reformat, and reinstall.”
 Yes, the nuclear option was on the table.

 But randomly making changes and deleting things without more information was never on my radar — and it shouldn’t be on yours.